-10.WHO recommended that 'National authorities should adopt international standards to protect their citizens against adverse levels of RF fields.
-They should restrict access to areas where exposure limits may be exceeded.
-'WHO has recommended adoption of international standards, namely International Commission for Non Ionizing Radiation Protection (ICNIRP)/ Institute of Electrical and Electronics Engineers(IEEE).
+- WHO recommended that “National authorities should adopt international standards to protect their citizens against adverse levels of RF fields.
+They should restrict access to areas where exposure limits may be exceeded.”
+WHO has referred to the international Exposure Guidelines developed by the International Commission on Non-Ionizing Radiation Protection (ICNIRP) in same fact sheet No. 304, May 2006.
 The main conclusion from the WHO reviews is that EMF exposures below the limits recommended in the ICNIRP international guidelines do not appear to have any known consequence on health.
 The WHO says –

 "All reviews conducted so far have indicated that exposures below the limits recommended in the International Commission for Non Ionizing Radiation Protection (ICNIRP) 1998 EMF guidelines, covering the full frequency range from 0-300 GHz, do not produce any known adverse health effect.
 However, there are gaps in knowledge still needing to be filled before better health risk assessments can be made."